-For those who are seeking alcohol and/or drug addiction treatment, national treatment centers like The Recovery Village are an excellent choice.
-Both outpatient and inpatient treatment programs are offered in a nationally branded treatment facility, and experienced addiction specialists are available to help you discover the best treatment program for you.
+For those who are seeking alcohol and/or drug addiction treatment, national treatment centers are an excellent choice.
+Both outpatient and inpatient treatment programs are offered in a branded treatment facility, and experienced addiction specialists are available to help you discover the best treatment program for you.

 A recovery journey begins with detoxification so that you can rid your body of harmful substances.
 This sometimes includes painful withdrawal symptoms.
 If you attempt to detox by yourself, the withdrawal symptoms can be dangerous, sometimes even fatal.
 This is especially true for those who are addicted to alcohol, opiates or benzodiazepines.
 Many people go to detox centers so that they have medical supervision through the detox process.

 Detox centers can be helpful, but it is a disadvantage that they do not offer inpatient or outpatient treatment programs.
 It is important to consider that detox is only the first step in the process.
 In a detox center, patients will not be able to go into a treatment program, which is a negative aspect of these facilities.
-In a national treatment center like The Recovery Village, patients will be able to detox and enter into a treatment program.
+In a national treatment center, patients will be able to detox and enter into a treatment program.